 All other software is classified as class I.

 To give an example of a potential up-classification: A diagnostic image analysis software provides information on whether an acute stroke is haemorrhagic or ischemic.
 The corresponding treatments are fundamentally different, and their correct use is crucial for the survival and future health status of the patient.
 As the software is used to make decisions with therapeutic purposes that may prevent or cause death, it is likely to be classified as a class III device.

 7. Medical devices sold in the EEA and CH need CE marking

 Medical devices need a CE (conformité européenne) marking in order to be placed on the market in the European Economic Area (EEA) and Switzerland.
-More on the basics of CE marking here.
+More on the basics of CE marking in the EU can be found here.
 Medical software that falls under the scope of the MDR is considered a medical device and needs CE marking.